How to Convert a Dictionary to a DataFrame

 ML observability is the heart of successful ML products.
 Aporia’s integration with Databricks Lakehouse empowers ML teams to effortlessly monitor all of their models, all in one place.
 This ensures that every model is held to the highest standard of performance and reliability, so organizations can truly rely on their ML initiatives to drive impactful business decisions.

 Want to learn more about Aporia on Databricks?
-Drop us a line or try it out and see how easy ML observability can be.
+Drop us a line and see how easy ML observability can be.